turbulem/ios-guidelines/README.md

 }
 ```

+All classes should use NS_DESIGNATED_INITIALIZER for any declared init methods, even if there is only one.
+It documents the code in a proper way.

+##instancetype vs id
+- Read [this](http://nshipster.com/instancetype/) and [this](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/ModernizationObjC/AdoptingModernObjective-C/AdoptingModernObjective-C.html#//apple_ref/doc/uid/TP40014150) if you don't know what instancetype is
+- For init methods, compiler already has a name convention to cast the type to the return, so there is compiler checking already.
+Most legacy code and even Apple's frameworks still use id for init methods, and the tool to convert modern objective-c does not convert id in init methods so ***use id always for init methods***.
+- For factory methods, there are two cases.
+The two cases better document code by following convetions:
+	- When the factory method can be subclassed: ***use instancetype***
+	- When the factory method is not meant to be subclassed: ***use the type explicitly***

 ## Literals

 `NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
 Pay special care that `nil` values not be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.